UBC-SBME/Coding-Bootcamp/PROJECT/README.md

 * Tissue Growth Simulation
   * [Tissue growth for 3D printed Scaffolds](https://link.springer.com/article/10.1007/s10237-018-1040-9)

+## Your Project

+Your project will be to use cellular automata to create a simulation of cancer cells vs. human cells.
+Specifically, your simulation will have 4 types of cells

+### `ImmuneCell`

+This cell fights cancer.
+Specifically, it will check arround its neighbourhood for `CancerCells`, pick one, and kill it, replacing it with a `DeadCell`

+### `TissueCell`

+The `TissueCell` exists to grow.
+All it does is check its neighbourhood for `DeadCell`.
+If one exists, it will "grow" a new `tissueCell` by replacing the `DeadCell` with a `TissueCell`

+### `DeadCell`

+This simple cell does nothing, and is only there to be interacted with by other cell types.

+### `CancerCell`

+The most complex cell, as it does does what both immune and tissue cells do!
+Specifically, a `CancerCell` will look at its neighbourhood and count the number of dead, tissue and immune cells around it, while also storing their location (it will have a seperate list for dead cell, tissue cell, and immune cell locations).
+It will then chose one of 4 actions depending on its local enviroment.
+If there are any number of dead cells, the cancer will choose one a "grow" into it, replacing it with a new `CancerCell`.
+If the number of tissue cells is greater than the number of immune cells, it will choose one and kill it, replacing it with a `DeadCell`.
+If the number of immune cells is greater than the number of tissue cells, it will attack an immune cell, potentially killing it.
+If the cancer cell is entirely surrounded by cancer cells then it will do nothing.

+This may sound complex, but we will build up to this through the weeks by completing the following tasks:

 ## Tasks
 Each task can be found in more details in the respective lesson project assignment.